philippe86220/imx219-camera-auto-exposure-v2/README.md

 ## Acknowledgements

-I built and tested this project with an Arduino UNO Q, an Arduino UNO Media Carrier, and an IMX219 camera.
-I carried out the indoor and outdoor experiments, compared the manual and automatic results, and evaluated the photographs.
+Philippe Costes built and tested this project with an Arduino UNO Q, an Arduino UNO Media Carrier, and an IMX219 camera.
+He carried out the indoor and outdoor exposure experiments, compared automatic and manual results, and assessed the final images.

-OpenAI's ChatGPT (Codex) helped me develop the V2 automatic exposure algorithm, integrate it into the WebUI, interpret the RAW measurements, and write this documentation.
-We refined the algorithm together using my photographs and measurements.
+OpenAI's ChatGPT (Codex) assisted with the V2 automatic exposure implementation, the WebUI integration, interpretation of the RAW measurements, and writing this documentation.
+The algorithm was refined through discussion and the photographs and measurements supplied by Philippe.
+The camera tests and evaluation of the results were performed on Philippe's hardware.